Frequently Asked Questions

-No, neither of these exams is required for any graduate-level program at Mount Vernon Nazarene University.
+No, neither of these exams are required for any graduate-level program at Mount Vernon Nazarene University.

 All college-level courses, meaning not remedial or developmental, will transfer from a regionally accredited institution with a passing score of C- or above.
 Official transcripts must be received in a sealed envelope from the institution in order for courses to be posted.
 All transfer credits must be posted 6 weeks prior to graduation.